qpbp/blog/_posts/2016-07-05-build-telegram-bot-using-es6.md

 }
 {% endhighlight %}

 Consider in more detail our constructor.
 We can run bot in two ways - using **getUpdates** or **Webhooks**.
 I would recommend visiting the [Official Telegram FAQ ](https://core.telegram.org/bots/api#getting-updates), where you can read more about differences.
 We will use the Webhooks in production and getUpdates while developing.
-About why we should using Webhooks in production, I'll tell you more in the next post.
+Why we should using Webhooks in production I’ll tell you in the next post.

 To start work with Telegram API we need to create an instance of [node-telegram-bot-api library](https://github.com/yagop/node-telegram-bot-api).
 Accordingly with environment we will create an instance with different params.
 Webhoooks requires a port, a host, and a link, where our application will work.
 Important note, that for Webhooks, Telegram requires, that your site should have a certificate and working well through https://.